yarnpkg/berry/packages/gatsby/content/getting-started/editor-sdks.md

 Smart IDEs (such as VSCode or IntelliJ) require special configuration for TypeScript to work.
 This page intends to be a collection of settings for each editor we've worked with - please contribute to this list!

-The editor SDKs and settings can be generated using the `yarn pnpify --sdk` (or `yarn dlx @yarnpkg/pnpify --sdk` if you don't need to install it locally) command.
-Its detailed documentation can be found on the [dedicated page](/pnpify/cli/--sdk).
+The editor SDKs and settings can be generated using `yarn dlx @yarnpkg/sdks` (or `yarn sdks` if you added `@yarnpkg/sdks` to your dependencies).
+Its detailed documentation can be found on the [dedicated page](/sdks/cli/default).
 Generally speaking:
-- Use `yarn pnpify --sdk vscode vim` to generate both the base SDKs and the settings for the specified supported editors.
+- Use `yarn sdks vscode vim` to generate both the base SDKs and the settings for the specified supported editors.
-- Use `yarn pnpify --sdk base` to generate the base SDKs and then manually tweak the configuration of unsupported editors.
+- Use `yarn sdks base` to generate the base SDKs and then manually tweak the configuration of unsupported editors.
-- Use `yarn pnpify --sdk` to update all installed SDKs and editor settings.
+- Use `yarn sdks` to update all installed SDKs and editor settings.

 ---